cosmos/sdk-tutorials/README.md

 The Developer Portal contains three types of content:

-* **Concepts**, informational content explaining the how the Interchain stack functions
+* **Concepts**, informational content explaining the how the Interchain Stack functions
 * **Individual Tutorials**, short tutorials to get you up to speed with individual components
 * **Checkers Game**, a modular tutorial that covers the full stack and teaches you every element from set-up to launching in production with a front-end application attached.